 Or, in other words, the size of the deals.

-While banks such as Goldman Sachs which belongs to the first category have accounts that play in the multi-billion dollar investments, the other go for transactions that are under one billion.
+While banks such as Goldman Sachs, which belongs to the first category, have accounts that play in the multi-billion dollar investments, middle market firms and boutique banks go for under one billion transactions.

 In the world of investment banking, any deal that is under $50 billion is considered peanuts or pocket change.

-Apart from the money, people also cite as a difference the fact that, in a boutique or a middle-market bank, you usually get a lot more responsibilities, and you work in smaller groups for tinier accounts.
+Apart from the money, people cite the difference that, in a boutique or a middle-market bank, you usually get a lot more responsibilities, and you work in smaller groups for tinier accounts.

-People who work for these kinds of banks are considered to be ‘number-crunchers.’
+People who work in middle market firms are considered to be ‘number-crunchers.’